getumbrel/umbrel-apps/README.md

 ### 3.1 Test using a low-cost cloud virtual machine (VM)

-Using a Ubuntu/Debian based VM from your favourite cloud vendor, you can SSH into the server (e.g. `ssh root@123.123.123.123`).
+Using a Ubuntu/Debian based VM from your favourite cloud vendor, we can SSH into the server (e.g. `ssh root@123.123.123.123`).

 1\.
-Install Umbrel with one command: `curl -L https://install.getumbrel.com | bash`.
+Install Umbrel with one command: `curl -L https://umbrel.sh | bash`.

 Once Umbrel has started, the Web UI will be accessible at the IP address of the VM (e.g. `http://123.123.123.123`)

 2\.
-We need to use your forked remote app repo:
+We need to use our forked remote app repo:

 ```sh
 cd umbrel